TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 1/Isaiah 1.23.md

 ---

-Thy princes are rebellious, and companions of thieves; every one loveth bribes, and followeth after rewards: they judge not the fatherless, neither doth the cause of the widow come unto them.
+Your princes are rebellious, and companions of thieves.
+Everyone loves bribes, and follows after rewards.
+They don't judge the fatherless, neither does the cause of the widow come to them.